 The ability to follow instructions

 Construction craft laborers don’t work in a vacuum.
-Even when clients trust their expertise, the finished product needs to meet certain standards and specifications.
-Workers incapable of following these instructions will have a very hard time thriving as construction craft laborers.
+The finished product must meet certain standards and specifications even when clients trust their expertise.
+Workers incapable of following these instructions will have difficulty thriving as construction craft laborers.

 Technological aptitude